Class of 2022 Students

-Find registration instructions for your first semester based on the program to which you were admitted:
+Find registration instructions for your first semester on our New Student Registration page.

 First Year Away students should visit Liberal Studies First Year Away or contact email@example.com for registration details.

 - In November, students are activated to register for the spring semester

 - In April, students are activated to register for the fall semester

 Every semester, your advisor will send email announcements to flag these dates.
 Visit the NYU Registrar for important dates and deadlines.